South Dakota Republicans Turn on Killer Attorney General With Vote to Impeach

 Impeachment proceedings began in February 2021 but were suspended while Ravnsborg’s criminal case proceeded.
 In August, he pleaded no contest to two misdemeanor charges; a third was dropped.

 The attorney general paid $1,000 in fines and $3,000 in court costs and was ordered to promote safe driving.
-He reached an undisclosed settlement with Joe Boever’s widow, Jenny Boever.
+He reached an undisclosed settlement with Jenny Boever.

 But the end of the criminal case did not halt public outrage over the fatal crash, even as Ravnsborg continued to quietly campaign for the Republican nomination for a second term.
 The attorney general nominee will be selected at a state convention this summer.